amandakoka/ARTWITHAMANDA/README.md

 All testing details, including the strategy, test cases, and outcomes, are documented in the [TESTING.md](TESTING.md) file.
 Please refer to this file for a comprehensive overview of the testing process and results.

 # Deployment

 # Credits

+### Code Used

+This project was created using methods taught in the Code Institutes walkthrough project for Boutique Ado.

+### Content

+Content for the site was written by Amanda Koka.

+### Media

+Images of artwork are all Amandas work and taken by herself.